 Within seconds of CPB, formed and unformed blood elements come into contact with the large surface area of the CPB circuit.
 Despite anticoagulation with heparin, this interaction results in extensive activation of platelets, neutrophils, complement, cytokines and the fibrinolytic system, producing a complex and intense "inflammatory" response.
 Furthermore, response to CPB is very heterogeneous and varies tremendously between patients, with some patients manifesting marked inflammatory changes and other little or none.
-Although these responses are usually short lived and leave no residual deficits, and decreased neutrophil and complement activation, resulting in a reduction in thromboembolic complications, myocardial and pulmonary dysfunction, postoperative morbidity, and cost.
+Although these responses are usually short lived Clinically, the use of these circuits and techniques reduced the need for homologous transfusion and decreased neutrophil and complement activation, resulting in a reduction in thromboembolic complications, myocardial and pulmonary dysfunction, postoperative morbidity, and cost.
 The use of heparin-bonded circuits also has resulted in a dramatic decrease in the incidence of perioperative MI to less than 1%, neurological deficits to less than 1%, and pulmonary complications to 1.5%.
 Compared to previous reports, the incidence of neurological and persistent neuropsychological deficits following CABG were markedly reduced to near baseline.

-Figure I shows a representative scanning EM at 200-fold magnification of the arterial filter (the last barrier to debris before the blood from the CPB circuit reaches the systemic circulation).
+Figure 1 shows a representative scanning EM at 200-fold magnification of the arterial filter (the last barrier to debris before the blood from the CPB circuit reaches the systemic circulation).
+This comparison demonstrates dramatic reduction (quantified in 60 patients to be >80% reduction) in debris and inflammation resulting from the use of biocompatible heparin-bonded circuits with reduced anticoagulation protocol (HBC) compared with conventional non-biocompatible circuits with full anti-coagulation.